 - B. If the appeals committee cannot make a decision, the Association may request final and binding arbitration by a written notice to the Labor Relations Unit within the next fifteen (15) calendar days from receipt of written notice that the committee did not reach an agreement on the appeal.
 Each party may go forward with one (1) class.
 Each party may choose to take to arbitration either the current class, class appealed to, or an alternate class identified by a committee member.
 The arbitrator shall allow the decision of the Agency to stand unless he/she concludes that the proposed classification more accurately depicts the overall assigned duties, authority and responsibilities of the position.
-This Agreement shall supersede Article 3.6 regarding the authority of the arbitrator and the timeframes when the arbitrator shall issue an award. - C. Where a position is vacated after the filing of the initial appeal, the Association may continue the appeal process and such appeals will be reviewed by the committee only after the review of all filled position appeals is completed and where the Agency indicates that no change in duties is anticipated before refilling the position. - D. This process terminates upon completion of the allocation process.
+This Agreement shall supersede Article 3.6 regarding the authority of the arbitrator.
+However, Article 3.6 shall control regarding the selection of the arbitrator and the timeframes when the arbitrator shall issue an award. - C. Where a position is vacated after the filing of the initial appeal, the Association may continue the appeal process and such appeals will be reviewed by the committee only after the review of all filled position appeals is completed and where the Agency indicates that no change in duties is anticipated before refilling the position. - D. This process terminates upon completion of the allocation process.